 Finding the right help for elderly parents can be a challenge.
 Understanding the language of elderly care and care definitions – particularly when you’re in an emergency situation or struggling to cope – can make the challenge even harder.

-Acronyms, slightly different terminology for what turns out to be the exact same thing… if you need to learn to speak the language then we hope that Age Space can help.
+Acronyms, slightly different terminology for what turns out to be the exact same thing… if you need to learn to speak the language then read on.

 This is our introduction to the language of elderly care, all the important things you might need to know, in plain English – just click on the tab to open the definition.

 A care needs assessment is carried out by the Local authority.
 They make an assessment of the level of assistance and services a person needs to remain independent at home or move to residential care.
 This plan for care is mandatory regardless of finances or eligibility.

 A carers assessment is means-tested support from local authorities which can be made available to those providing care to others.
 This support aims to provide some relief for carers in term of help around the house, activities for them or even respite care.